I wrote a Binance Beginner’s Guide to help crypto newbies like myself become familiar with using the basic functions of the Binance website.

 7. To buy crypto using Limit, all you have to do is to type in the price of crypto that you want to buy at (target buying price) or type in the amount of drag the button to the right until it reaches the amount of crypto that you want to exchange with.

 If your target price is reached, then it will process the order for you.
-If it did not reach the price, then you can cancel the order if you want or wait for it until it reaches your target order.
+If it does not reach the price, then you can cancel the order if you want or wait for it until it reaches your target order.

 If you buy using ‘Market’ then it will purchase the crypto at the current market price and you will see the crypto that you bought on your Spot Wallet.